Cleanup-Crew-From-Discord/WordsOfBrandonEPUB/README.md

 * Linux distribution with python3
     * currently no support for Windows, but you can always just grab the latest ebook or run WSL.
     * support will come eventually in the form of a fully Python codebase, but this is pretty low priority
-* 100MB or so of disk space (will go DOWN as optimization improves)
+* 100MB of disk space (uses way less than this, ~5MB by default, but with --full and the passage of time that may change)
 * Functional RAM and CPU
 * Internet (duh)